eBay Promoted Listings UK: Are They Worth It? Ad Rates, CPC and Real ROI (2026)

 Work backwards from margin, never forwards from eBay’s suggestion.
 A repeatable process:

-5. Sanity-check eBay’s suggested rate against your cap.
-If the suggestion is above your cap, that is not a signal to raise your cap; it is a signal that promoted visibility for that item is priced beyond what its margin can carry.
+- Sanity-check eBay’s suggested rate against that platform-rate ceiling.
+If the suggestion is higher, that is not a signal to increase what the margin can carry.

-Remember the mechanic from earlier: the ad rate in effect at the time of sale is what you pay, including for sales attributed to clicks that happened before you changed the rate.
+Remember the general mechanic from earlier: the rate in effect at the time of sale normally applies, including to sales attributed to earlier clicks.
+The residual external-placement exception noted above is why the sales report should settle any edge case.
 Make rate changes deliberately, not reactively.

 Measuring true ROI: spend vs genuine uplift

-eBay’s Advertising dashboard gives you real-time impressions, clicks, ad fees, attributed sales and ROAS, and you can download a sales report showing how each transaction was attributed (direct and halo for priority, attributed sales for general).
-Useful, but three properties of the reporting mean it systematically overstates how much the ads earned you:
+eBay’s Advertising dashboard reports impressions, clicks, ad fees, attributed sales and ROAS in near real time, and you can download a sales report showing how each transaction was attributed (direct and halo for priority, attributed sales for general). eBay says performance metrics may take up to 72 hours to reconcile; use the Payments tab for final fees, including taxes and credits.
+Useful, but three properties of attribution mean reported revenue is not the same as incremental profit:

-• ROAS is revenue-based, and your costs are not in it.
-The break-even ROAS for your stock is roughly 1 divided by your pre-ad net margin: a 25% margin needs ROAS above 4 just to stand still, a 10% margin needs 10.
-A dashboard proudly showing ROAS 5 can be losing money on thin-margin stock.
+- ROAS is revenue-based, and your costs are not in it.
+On a consistent all-in cost basis, break-even ROAS is roughly 1 divided by your pre-ad net margin: a 25% margin needs 4 and a 10% margin needs 10.
+If eBay’s dashboard ad-fee denominator excludes 20% VAT that you cannot reclaim, its displayed break-even thresholds become about 4.8 and 12 respectively.
+A dashboard proudly showing ROAS 5 can still be losing money on thin-margin stock.

 A more honest measurement routine:

-1. Measure uplift, not attribution.
-Take a set of comparable listings, promote half, leave half organic for two to four weeks, then compare sell-through and total profit (not revenue) between the groups.
+- Measure uplift, not attribution.
+Take a set of comparable listings, promote half and leave half organic for a pre-defined test window long enough to collect a useful sample, then compare sell-through and total profit (not revenue) between the groups.
 Rotate which half is promoted to control for the items themselves.

-This per-order maths is tedious by hand across hundreds of sales, which is exactly the job DashVue was built for: it connects to your eBay account and pulls the real sale-attributed (general strategy) ad fee off every order automatically, alongside the final value fee, the postage label and your stock cost, so each sale shows its true net profit and you can see at a glance whether promoted orders are still making acceptable margin.
+This per-order maths is tedious by hand across hundreds of sales, which is exactly the job DashVue was built for: it connects to your eBay account and pulls the real sale-attributed (general strategy) ad fee off every order automatically, alongside the final value fee, the postage label and your stock cost, so each sale shows its true net profit in a P&L report.
 (Priority click spend is billed per click rather than per order, so eBay does not attach it to individual sales; track that at campaign level from the Advertising dashboard.)
-Plans start from £8.99/month with a 7-day free trial and no card required.
+Plans start from £19/month or £179/year with a 7-day free trial.

 Seven strategies that keep ads profitable

-3. Set rates per margin band, not one blanket rate.
-A single account-wide ad rate guarantees you are overpaying on thin-margin stock or underbidding on fat-margin stock.
-Group inventory by margin and rate each group off the formula above.
+- Set rates per margin band, not one blanket rate.
+A single account-wide ad rate can spend too much on thin-margin stock or leave more profitable items with a rate that does not match your objective.
+Group inventory by margin and set a ceiling for each group from the formula above.

 When Promoted Listings are not worth it